 This is appended with the port number, which by default is 8080.
 The URL you enter into your browser should be in the form of:

-So, from a PC, you might remotely access your Kodi device via Chrome, or whatever your favorite browser is.
+So, from a PC, you might remotely access your Kodi device via Firefox or Chrome, or whatever your favorite browser is.
 Similarly, if you’re using a mobile device that doesn’t have the Kore app, or you don’t have access to your platform’s app store, you’ll be able to remotely control Kodi via HTTP.

 Although useful, remote connections over HTTP are slow, so don’t expect great results.
 It’s usable, but not as good as using a Kodi remote app.
 In fact, it might be wiser to try a completely different type of remote control.

 If you’re using Kodi on a device with its own remote control, you may not need to use an app.
 For instance, if you installed Kodi on an Amazon Fire Stick, you can control it using the Amazon Fire remote control.

 It doesn’t end there, either.
 Even if you have a dedicated remote for the host device, you might prefer a different one.
 As your Kodi box is connected to your TV via HDMI, if your TV and media center both support HDMI-CEC (the CEC stands for Consumer Electronics Control), you’ll be able to use the TV remote to control Kodi.